Disney Channel (Portugal): Programming

-Disney Channel airs some live action shows, animated series, short series and films.
+Disney Channel airs live action shows, animated series, short series and films.
 During its first few years the channel had a mix of shows subtitled in Portuguese and others dubbed, but as the years progressed, all programming for the channel has become fully dubbed in Portuguese.

 Since July 2013, most Disney Channel and Disney XD original shows are broadcast with dual audio channels, Portuguese or English, using MPEG2 and AAC standards, respectively.

 Audiences

-As of October 2012, Disney Channel Portugal has disputed the leadership of subscription television ratings, in terms of daily average, with Canal Hollywood, finishing second for all but one week.
+In October 2012, Disney Channel Portugal disputed the leadership of subscription television ratings, in terms of daily average, with Canal Hollywood, finishing second for all but one week.
 However, it was the channel with most shows on the top 15 along the month, ranging from five to nine shows per week.

 In 2017, Disney Channel was the most watched children's channel and the fourth most watched channel in Portugal.

-Until 2022, the channel reached usually, on a weekly basis, the top 15 most viewed channels in Portugal, and almost always kept its place as the most viewed children's channel in the country.
-The channel ended 2021 being the 15th most watched channel in Portugal, but it began to decline in ratings in the following months and since then it has been usually surpassed by Cartoon Network and even Disney Junior.
+Until 2022, the channel reached usually, on a weekly basis, the top 15 most viewed channels in Portugal, and almost remained as the most viewed children's channel in the country.
+By the end of 2021, it was the fifteenth most watched channel in Portugal, but it began to decline in ratings in the following months and since then it has been usually surpassed by Cartoon Network and even Disney Jr.